qemu/qemu/docs/system/arm/versatile.rst

 Arm Versatile boards (``versatileab``, ``versatilepb``)
 =======================================================

-The ARM Versatile baseboard is emulated with the following devices:
+The Arm Versatile baseboard is emulated with the following devices:

 -  ARM926E, ARM1136 or Cortex-A8 CPU